w3f/polkadot-wiki/docs/kusama-social-recovery.md

 Now you need to provide the following information:

-`trusted social recovery helpers` - A list of accounts that you trust can help you when you lost the private key.
+`trusted social recovery helpers` - A list of accounts that you trust.
+These can help you if you lose the private key.
 Since setting up a recoverable account is required to lock up KSMs, better to ensure sure your account has enough transferrable balance for this.
 As you select more recovery helpers, more KSMs will be required to lock up.